spiceai/docs/spiceaidocs/docs/clients/superset/index.md

 Click `Connect` to save the connection.

-Start exploring the datasets loaded in Spice.ai by creating a new dataset in Apache Superset to match one of the existing tables.
+Start exploring the datasets loaded in Spice by creating a new dataset in Apache Superset to match one of the existing tables.